-Future Urbanity: an analytical Approach in Spatial meet the changing needs of its residents?
+Future Urbanity: an analytical Approach in Spatial Densification.
+How can an already built city evolve to meet the changing needs of its residents?

 This is the question we are addressing in this project.
 Mobility, housing shortage, leisure activities and local supply are the core issues that move us in the city and all lead to the challenges of mixed use and densification.